Frequently Asked Questions about Property Arbitration

 • Confirm whether adverse carrier or self-insured is signatory to Property Arbitration Agreement.

 These are considered one claim to be filed on one application and would be subject to a single forum limit of $100,000.
-If the aggregate amount of these payments exceed the $100,000 compulsory limit, the Applicant would need to be willing to limit their recovery to the forum limit or both parties would need to consent to arbitrate the case.
-If the Applicant were to file them separately, the Respondent could assert an Affirmative Defense that jurisdiction is lacking since the aggregate amount exceeds the compulsory limit.
+If the aggregate amount of these payments exceeds the $100,000 compulsory limit, the filing party would need to be willing to limit their recovery to the forum limit, or both parties would need to consent to arbitrate the case.
+If the filing party were to file them separately, the responder could assert a jurisdictional exclusion that jurisdiction is lacking since the aggregate amount exceeds the compulsory limit.

 Property Cases may be heard by AF staff arbitrators or member arbitrators from the signatory companies.
 All arbitrators who decide Property disputes have significant claims experience.
 Each member arbitrator must be recommended by their supervisor/manager and must be certified by AF confirming their claims knowledge and their understanding of Property Forum rules.

-Subrogation claims involving homeowners, commercial property, inland marine coverage, and damage to vessels on navigable waters within the geographic limits of one state.
+Subrogation claims based on either negligence or concurrent coverage involving homeowners, commercial property, inland marine coverage, and damage to vessels on navigable waters within the geographic limits of one state.

 • The compulsory limit is $100,000.